XRPLF/xrpl-dev-portal/content/concepts/introduction/technical-faq.md

 No, Ripple does not own or control the XRP Ledger or XRP Ledger network.

 Ripple does publish a reference implementation of the core XRP Ledger server ([`rippled`](https://github.com/ripple/rippled)) and employs a team of engineers who contribute to the open-source codebase.
-Ripple also periodically publishes precompiled binary packages of the software as a convenience.
+Ripple also periodically publishes pre-compiled binary packages of the software as a convenience.
 Anyone is free to [download and compile the software from source](install-rippled.html), if they prefer.

 You don't need to use Ripple’s version of the XRP Ledger software to interact with the XRP Ledger. `rippled` is open-source software and Ripple grants anyone the ability to use, extend, and modify it as long as they follow the terms of the [ISC license](https://github.com/ripple/rippled/blob/develop/LICENSE).
 The ISC License is very permissive compared to some other open-source licenses that strictly limit how you can extend and adapt the software.

 #### Does Ripple offer a secure method to download their software?

 `rippled` source code is available at <https://github.com/ripple/rippled>, where the tip of the `master`, `release` and `develop` branches always contains a version-setting commit signed by a `rippled` developer.
-The XRP Ledger also offers prebuilt binary packages for CentOS, RedHat Enterprise Linux, Fedora, Ubuntu, and Debian Linux.
+The XRP Ledger also offers pre-built binary packages for CentOS, RedHat Enterprise Linux, Fedora, Ubuntu, and Debian Linux.
 Those packages are digitally signed by Ripple so that they are tamper-evident and their authenticity can be verified.
 Lastly, release bulletins are made available over a secure website, and include the commit ID of the repository, as well as the cryptographic hash values of the packages that are published.

 #### Does Ripple distinguish between the codebase for validation and the one for user software?